lara-martin/interactive-fiction-class/homeworks/generating-descriptions/generating-descriptions.md

 * The cost of the model (`gpt-4` is more [expensive](https://openai.com/pricing))

-### Prompt design
+## Prompt Design

-In addition to writing awesome reviews of your professors, you can design prompts to get GPT-3 to do all sorts of suprising things.
-For instance, GPT-3 can perform [few-shot learning](https://arxiv.org/abs/2005.14165).
+In addition to writing awesome reviews of your professors, you can design prompts to get GPT to do all sorts of suprising things.
+For instance, GPT-3/4 can perform [few-shot learning](https://arxiv.org/abs/2005.14165).
 Given a few examples of a task, it can learn a pattern very quickly and then be used for classification tasks.
 It often times helps to tell the model what you want it to do.